debragail/api_doc/source/protocols/vessel-charging/index.html.md

 # Energy Sources

-The energy source used by the station.
+The energy source used by the charger.

 <table class="energy_sources">
   <tr>